We've worked in Sierra Leone for over 50 years, building healthy communities and supporting people to develop secure and resilient livelihoods.

 Maternal and newborn health

-We're improving the capacity of front-line health workers to support pregnant women, new mothers, and newborn babies.
-Volunteer doctors work within emergency care facilities to help reduce maternal and neonatal mortalities, whilst outreach activities increase the demand for these services.
-Rural health workers can now use pioneering battery-powered ultrasound scanners to detect complications in pregnant women - before it's too late.
+We're improved the capacity of front-line health workers to support pregnant women, new mothers, and newborn babies.
+Volunteer doctors worked within emergency care facilities to help reduce maternal and neonatal mortalities, whilst outreach activities increased the demand for these services.
+Rural health workers can now use pioneering battery-powered ultrasound scanners to detect complications in pregnant women.

 Doctors for Development project